 If you are interested in doing your part to reduce the carbon footprint of your household, you will be excited to know that spray foam insulation not only reduces energy use in your home, but it also can last indefinitely.
 This means the foam will never end up in a landfill.

 Whether you are looking for an environmentally friendly insulation option, one that is more energy efficient, or one that will last forever, spray foam insulation fits the bill.
-If you are interested in learning more or would like to schedule an installation, contact Sensigreen Mechanical at (334) 366-9237.
+If you are interested in learning more or would like to schedule an installation, contact Sensigreen Heating, Cooling & Insulation at (334) 366-9237.

 Image provided by Shutterstock